Charlotte County Personal Injury Lawyer

 According to data collected by the Florida Integrated Report Exchange System, in 2018, there were 2,729 total motor vehicle crashes in Charlotte County, which led to 1,579 injuries and 26 fatalities.
 The county does not fare much better when it comes to boating accidents.
 In fact, reports indicate that Charlotte County is ranked in the top 10 counties in the state when it comes to boating accidents, with many such accidents deemed preventable (i.e., failure to wear a safety jacket, intoxication, etc.).

-Litigation Requires the Assistance of Skilled Attorneys
+Litigation Requires the Assistance of a Skilled Port Charlotte Personal Injury Attorney

 If you’ve been injured in an accident and have not litigated a legal dispute before, then chances are that you’re at least somewhat concerned by what comes next.
 This is perfectly normal.
 In fact, litigation can be confusing and even overwhelming for those who are unfamiliar with the process.
 For instance, you may not realize that you have a deadline by which you must bring an action against the defendant, or you may not appreciate the fact that statements you make to insurers could be used to undermine your arguments later in the litigation process.